nirmalnr/ONEST-Specification/docs/ONEST-001-Suggested-xInput-Form-Fields.md

 | Professional Certificate     | profressional-certificate   |                 | profressional-certificate   | Experience Certificate                                                                                         |
 | Resume                       | resume                      |                 | resume                      | Latest document of professional experience                                                                     |
 | Income Proof                 | income-proof                |                 | income-proof                | Last filled ITR                                                                                                |

+Provider can request either a document ID or a document Name in the form.
+For example if the provider wants any proof of address, they will send the attribute as `proof-of-address-doc` for the file input tag in the form.
+The seeker can choose any proof of address document it has with them.
+If the provider specifically wants voter ID, then they wll send the attribute as `voter-id-doc`